Brenda Walker

-Brenda Walker (born 1957 in Grafton, New South Wales) is an Australian writer.
-She studied at the University of New England in Armidale and, after gaining a PhD in English (on the work of Samuel Beckett) at the Australian National University, she moved to Perth in 1984.
-She is now Winthrop Professor of English and Cultural Studies at the University of Western Australia.
-She has been a visiting fellow at Stanford University and The University of Virginia.
+Brenda Joanne Walker (1957 – 10 December 2024) was an Australian writer.
+Born in Grafton, New South Wales, she studied at the University of New England in Armidale and, after gaining a PhD in English (on the work of Samuel Beckett) at the Australian National University, she moved to Perth in 1984.
+She was a Winthrop Professor of English and Cultural Studies at the University of Western Australia.
+She had also been a visiting fellow at Stanford University and the University of Virginia.

-Brenda Walker is the sister of songwriter and musician Don Walker, and daughter of author Shirley Walker.
+Walker was the sister of songwriter and musician Don Walker, and the daughter of author Shirley Walker.

+Walker was killed on 10 December 2024 while crossing Kings Park Road in Perth by a driver speeding at 97 km/h.
+The driver was moments earlier seen driving at 104 km/h, while the speed limit on Kings Park Road is 60 km/h.
+The driver was charged with dangerous driving causing death in circumstances of aggravation.